 Corporate culture, employee empowerment, and workplace wellness are hot topics in business these days.
 Yet many people — particularly women and minorities — might argue that the shift to less-toxic workplaces isn’t happening fast enough.
 Every one of us, from executives to entry-level employees and even consumers, has the power to influence the way business operates.
-So, how do we ignite that power to to speed things up?
+So, how do we ignite that power to speed things up?

 As Business Leaders: Provide a Mission